-Your child will receive a school report in April and there are parents' evenings twice a year as well as opportunities to meet the teachers informally during the year.
+Your child will receive a school report once a year and there are parents' evenings and opportunities to meet the teachers during the year.
 You are also free to make an appointment to see your child's class teacher or the SENDCo at any time.
 They will be able to discuss with you how your child is doing and how you can support them.